dfinity/portal/docs/developer-docs/functionality/sns/deployment.md

 :::info

-This step is one of the reasons why you should ensure that you can reach and get buy in from a majority of the inital neurons.
+This step is one of the reasons why you should ensure that you can reach a majority of the initial neurons.
 Also, as we recommend `sns-quill` principals for initial neurons and as they have to be able to vote on SNS proposals even before the decentralization sales, this requires that initial neuron holders are comfortable